JCMexplains/writing-for-success-2023/textbook.md

 > separate from its "latent content," or hidden meaning (trans.
 1965,
 > lecture XXIX).

 Here, the student is citing a lecture by Freud that was written in German; the particular version the student is using was translated to English in 1965.

-Since the book is a collection of Freud's lectures, the student cites the lecture number (using the Roman numeral XXIX, equivalent to the Arabic numeral 29) rather than a page number.
+Since the book is a
+collection of Freud's lectures, the student cites the lecture number rather than a page number.
+They use the Roman numeral XXIX, equivalent to the Arabic numeral 29.

 #### An Introduction, Foreword, Preface, or Afterword